 RVs are assets that involve serious cash, so figuring out the blue book value for your camper is a necessary step to recouping as much money as you can.
 Different factors may impact how much you can get for your RV.
 Are you trading in your RV at a dealer or selling it to a private party?
 What time of year are you planning on selling or trading your RV?
 How well have you maintained your RV?

 This article will walk you through the most common questions and provide you with some answers about figuring out the value of your RV.
-By the end, you will have the knowledge you need to get a full blue book value for your camper.
+By the end, you will have the knowledge you need to get a full camper blue book value.

-Is there a Kelley Blue Book (KBB) or Edmunds’ price guide for RVs?
+Is there a Kelley Blue Book (KBB) or Edmunds’ RV value guide for RVs?

 In the introduction to this post, we used the term blue book value because this is a phrase people commonly use when speaking about a vehicle’s worth.
 Much like Kleenex, Kelley Blue Book value, or KBB value, are brand names that have become synonymous with valuing a vehicle we want to sell.